Glee (music): Glee clubs

 From around 1850, as larger choral societies supplanted the earlier clubs, the term "glee club" was increasingly used in the U.S.A. to describe collegiate ensembles performing 'glees' and other light music in informal circumstances.
-As these glee clubs began more to resemble standard choirs during the 20th century, the tradition of singing glees in a social context faded.
+As these glee clubs began more to resemble standard choral groups during the 20th century, the tradition of singing glees in a social context faded.